Adefioye/Learning-front-end-development/README.md

 # Learning-front-end-development

 The following folders are code files for creating web pages using HTML, CSS and Javascript.
-It contains webpage projects I did on FreeCodeCamp.
+Some of the webpages are for learning purposes while some are actual webpage projects I did on FreeCodeCamp.